 It appears most medical professionals are aware of the risks of opioid use and viable alternatives.
 But are they encountering the opioid crisis in their daily lives – and if so, how do they feel about it?

 We surveyed medical professionals about their contact with opioid addicts or someone that may be developing an opioid addiction.
 Most medical professionals suspected they had given opioids to an addict and a majority of doctors believed one of their patients had developed a dependency on opioids.

-This finding has significant implications for policy, because solving the opioid crisis may require more actors than just medical professionals.
+This finding has significant policy implications, because solving the opioid crisis may require more actors than just medical professionals.
 As it stands, medical professionals were relatively split on whether current U.S. regulations worked to decrease opioid prescriptions.
 Only about half of doctors believed these regulations were helpful, compared to 61 percent of pharmacists and 46.2 percent of nurses.

 Prescription opioids are potent and prolonged use of them increases the risk of addiction and overdose.
 Therefore, it’s crucial to understand how pharmacists and other medical professionals perceive prescription refills for these drugs.
 Are they ever suspicious of refill requests – and are they ever refusing them?